den0un/CsgoReportBot/README.md

 <p>-pip install requests</p>
 <p>-pip install pycryptodome</p>

-Also you need steam accounts to be able to report, the usernames goes to the usernames.txt and the passwords goes to passwords.txt. its better to put the accounts into mysql database then link it to the code.
+# How it works
+<p>First of all you need Steam Accounts that have steam guard disabled (this makes the login process much easier).
+Then you get the accounts and put them to the usernames/passwords txt file</p>
+<p>Note: make sure that every username is at the same line as the password on the txt files !!</p>